forgemedia/uGraphics/README.md

 ### Running the server

 - Run `node index` to run the server
-- Run `nodemon index.js` to watch for changes to essential files and reload the server (useful during development)
+- Run `gulp` to run the server with the debug environment variable, watch for changes to essential files and reload the server (useful during development)
 - You can use the option `-p` or `--port` to choose the port the server listens on (3000 by default)